design-participation/skillstube-app/README.md

-# HowToApp: An app to support learning for people with intellectual disability
+# SkillsTube: An app to support learning for people with intellectual disability

 This app is a video search engine and social media site to support learning for persons with intellectual disabilities.
 It allows searching for videos using